 The NASA EPSCoR is a component of the Aerospace Research and Career Development Program administered by the Office of Education at NASA Headquarters.
-NASA EPSCoR Program Management is closely coordinated with NASA Headquarters program offices (research and educational) and the Centers.
+NASA EPSCoR Program Management is closely coordinated with NASA Headquarters Mission Directorates, NASA Centers, and JPL.

-NASA EPSCoR Project Management resides at the Kennedy Space Center (KSC).
-NASA EPSCoR Project Management has the overall responsibility for oversight, evaluation, and reporting.
+The NASA EPSCoR Project Office is located at the Kennedy Space Center (KSC).
+This Project Office has the overall responsibility for oversight, evaluation, and reporting.
 Technical and scientific questions about programs in this solicitation may be directed to the NASA EPSCoR Project Manager.